sematext/sematext-agent-java/docs/metrics-yaml-format.md

 ## Metrics Definition YAML format
 The metrics to be collected by Sematext App Agent are defined in YAML file.
-The metrics for an integration are grouped in separate YAML file based on the metric sources.
+The metrics for an integration are grouped in individual YAML files based on the metric sources.

 Each YAML file consists of the following fields: